MeeperCreep/VS6Soup/README.md

 # VS6Soup

-UPDATE: I have no fucking idea how to add a github repo, so just DM me on Discord or something for the files.
+UPDATE: I have no fucking idea how to add a github repo, so just DM me on Discord or something for some of the missing files.
 AAAAAAAAAAAA
 </br></br>

 Hey, welcome to the gitrepo of this small mod!